Voice is going to change the internet

 The elderly do not lead

-Younger people, so people under 65, can already keep up with the most new technology.
-They are more comfortable with computers and government services.
+Younger people, ie people under 65, can already use most new technology.
+They handle computers and government services more easily.
 They also understand better how 'voice' works.
-So if you are going to do something for people who receive child benefits, that is not a real challenge for anyone.
-Doing something for the elderly is more challenging, especially because that target group is very often skipped.
+So if you are going to do something for people who receive child benefit, then that is no real challenge for anyone.
+Doing something for the elderly is more challenging, precisely because that target group is often skipped.

-'Voice' can be a godsend for elderly people who are put off by keyboards or icons on touch screens.
-Just ask, without entering complicated codes or key combinations, or having to click on submenus and tabs.
-Everyone wants that, but the elderly certainly do.
+'Voice' can be a solution for the elderly who are put off by keyboards or icons on touch screens.
+Just ask something, without entering complicated codes or key combinations, or having to click on submenus and tabs.
+Everyone wants that, but certainly the elderly.

 In the preparation of our experiment I discovered that we hardly have any scientific knowledge about this group.
 Studies in America that were done with the elderly turned out to be about people between 50 and 55 years old.
 They are not older people.
 Older people are the people who are retired and who no longer participate fully in the labor process.
 People who miss a connection to the new world.